abramadams/cucumber-cf/README.md

 Then run `box install` once to install the dependencies (TestBox is the only one currently).

-To install in your own project, simply drop the `/utils/Cucumber.cfc` file into your project and extend it from the cfc you'll use to define the steps.

 Then start a CFML server via CommandBox:

 `box start`